-Revenue associated with this single performance obligation is being recognized as the research and development work is performed, using an input method on the basis of research and development costs incurred to date relative to total research and development costs expected to be incurred.
-The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligation.
+Revenue associated with this single performance obligation was recognized as the research and development work was performed, using an input method on the basis of research and development costs incurred to date relative to total research and development costs expected to be incurred.
+The transfer of control occurred over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligation.
 The Company determined that the period of performance of the research and development services began upon the signing of the Astellas Agreement and continued until the completion of the Phase 2a clinical trial of FX-322 (FX-322-202).
 The transaction price of \$80,000 was allocated to the single combined performance obligation and recognized over such period.
-At commencement and throughout the trial, management analyzed the progress of the Phase 2a clinical trial (FX-322-202) and estimated the completion date of such trial and the total research and development costs it expects to incur in performing the trial to be June 30, 2021.
+The completion date of the Phase 2a clinical trial (FX-322-202) and the total research and development costs incurred in performing the trial was June 30, 2021.
 As such, the Company recognized the \$80,000 upfront fee as revenue over the period from July 2019 until June 30, 2021, the completion date of the Phase 2a clinical trial (FX-322-202), using the input method.
-The Company was required to pay MIT a royalty of \$16,000 on the \$80,000 of sublicense revenues.
-The \$16,000 royalty was expensed in the third quarter of 2019.
-For a description of the MIT License Agreement, refer to Note 13.